We are particularly excited about Day 3 because we’re scheduled to visit Sabtang Island!

 We get the chance to talk to a policeman resting in a shed in what appears to be the center of the barrio.
 He said Batanes is really peaceful more so there in Sabtang, which practically leaves him with almost nothing to do really.

-He said the only incident he’ll likely encounter are minor disagreement that usually involves a drunk guy.
+He said the only incident he’ll likely encounter is a minor disagreement that usually involves a drunk guy.
 Because of the weather they say, it’s very common for Ivatans to have a drink or a shot after a long day of work.
 It’s their only past time or form of unwinding really.

-The thing is that if someone do report an incident, he’ll just ask the person (or relay the message) to come to the police post and that’s it, meet him there, he’ll be there.
+The thing is that if someone does report an incident, he’ll just ask the person (or relay the message) to come to the police post and that’s it, meet him there, he’ll be there.
 There’s no need to arrest or search or whatever.
 They will voluntarily report themselves.
 He said things like these are settled peacefully, oftentimes just among themselves.

 We were supposed to stay for the night at a house in Savidug before we head back again to Batan Island the following morning.